-Beginning in calendar year 2019, Arizona capped its refundable tax credit for R&D activities performed in the state at $100,000 per recipient.
+Beginning in calendar year 2019, Arizona began capping its refundable tax credit for R&D activities performed in the state at $100,000 per recipient.
 By capping the refund amount, the state has created an opportunity for more companies to claim the credit.
-Despite the expanded opportunity for more applicants to claim the credit, the process is still highly competitive and complex, so it helps to have a trusted advisor guide you through the process.
+Despite the expanded opportunity for more applicants to claim the credit, the process is still highly competitive and complex, so it’s critical to have an essential business advisor who has extensive experience with the filing process.

 Arizona allows companies to elect to treat 75% of the state R&D credit as refundable, forfeiting 25%, or carry forward the credit for up to 15 years until it’s utilized.

 Companies that wish to apply for the Arizona Refundable R&D Credit must have fewer than 150 full-time equivalent employees.

 For companies to be eligible for the federal R&D credit payroll offset, they need to meet two criteria.
 They must:

 - Not have had any gross receipts prior to five years ago

 - Have less than $5 million in gross receipts in the current tax year

 In addition, the companies must be conducting development activities that meets the following four requirements: